-The 512 bytes of the data area of Media Header block 1 shall be filled with an exact copy of one of the Track ID Blocks as written on the Directory track during Cartridge formatting.
+The 512 bytes of the data area of Media Header block 1 are filled with a copy of a track ID block for the directory track (Track FE ${Hex}$ ).

 9.7.3 Media Header Blocks 2 - 51

 The data area of blocks 2 through 51 shall contain the Volume Directory as defined by Section 9.8.
 The Volume Directory Header Field shall begin at the first byte of block 2.
 The total size of the Volume Directory shall not exceed 25,600 bytes.